PalMuc/Montipora_digitata_resources/README.md

 # *Montipora digitata* Resources

-This repository consolidates *omic* data from the coral *Montipora digitata* and aims at provided a central place where to store resources to facilitate the study this coral.
+This repository consolidates *omic* data from the coral *Montipora digitata* and aims at provided a central place where to store resources to facilitate the study of this coral.

 ## By using these data you agree to cite this repository and the papers describing how the dataset here stored were generated and analyzed.